Polycystisk ovariesyndrom (PCOS)

 How can we at Dr.Dropin help you?

-At Dr.Dropin, we have general practitioners and gynecologists who have good knowledge of women's health and we focus on this in our internal training program.
-All our doctors receive regular lectures on women's health and gynecology from experienced specialists in the field.
+The doctors at Dr.Dropin have a good knowledge of women's health and can assist in both the investigation and treatment of PCOS: all our doctors receive regular lectures on women's health and gynecology from experienced specialists in the field.

-Our own gynecologist Azita Mahmoudaner specializes in fertility and is writing a doctorate on PCOS.
+Our own gynaecologist, Azita Mahmoudan, is a specialist in fertility and is writing a PhD on PCOS.
 Endometriosis is also one of her core areas.

 Meet our gynecologists